jasontdc/maxwebdata-zap-app-example/README.md

 But if you have a use-case that isn't supported by the Maximizer CRM Zapier integration--for example, if you need to search for Opportunities by Objective, or to search for Address Book entries by a UDF value--or if your workflow would be too complex to implement directly in a Zap, you can use this project to build out your own custom logic incorporating Maximizer.Web.Data API functionality.

-## Disclaimer

-This example project is not supported by or affiliated with Maximizer or Zapier in any way.
-If you encounter any problems with the example, please create an issue here, but don't expect support or help from Maximizer or Zapier.
-Oh, and it will not work with the Maximizer CRM Live cloud product (though you could easily extend it to add CRM Live support if you were so inclined).

 ## I'm sold!
 Let's get started!

 Woah, slow down friend.
 Before you start working with this project, you're going to need to do a few things...